Skip to content

 For code generation and type definitions, Sui provides official .proto files:

-Since Inodra proxies to Sui's gRPC infrastructure, you can use Sui's official proto files directly for client generation.
+Since Inodra serves Sui's standard gRPC API, you can use Sui's official proto files directly for client generation.

 Using Proto Files